bernardtse/diabetes-prediction/README.md

 ## 6. **Model Visualisation Using Web App**

-- For the visualisation of the diabetes prediction model, a web application was developed using Python Flask for the backend, HTML and CSS for the frontend, and JavaScript (`script.js`) for interactivity stored in [`webapp/`](webapp/) folder.
+- For the visualisation of the diabetes prediction model, a web application was developed using Python Flask for the backend, HTML and CSS for the frontend, and JavaScript (`script.js`) for interactivity stored in the [`webapp/`](webapp/) folder.

 - The web application provides an intuitive interface for users to input their health parameters and receive predictions of their diabetes risk.
 It utilises the trained machine learning model to generate predictions based on the input data.